sammyshakes/avs-service-manager/README.md

 ## Running Tests

-To run the tests for your smart contracts, use the following command:
+To run the tests, use the following command:

 ```sh
 forge test -vvvv --rpc-url $HOLESKY_RPC_URL